 Does temperature influence orchid growth?
 All orchids need at least a 10º to 15ºF degree temperature drop at night to bloom.
 This cooling off period at night removes the excess heat from their leaves.
-This aids in performing adequate gas exchange, since orchids do the main “breathing” process at night.
+This aids in performing adequate gas exchange, since orchids perform their main “breathing” process at night.

 During winter, do you run the heater during day and night, too?

 If you grow your orchid in the same environment year-round, with no variation of temperature, the first signs you’ll see are of heat stress.
 Heat stress occurs when the orchid shuts down its gas exchange (stomata) pores to preserve humidity.
 It does this because it’s too hot, and will lose humidity if stomata are opened.

 Turn off the heater at night.
 Besides saving in energy costs, your orchids will appreciate the drop in temperature.

 Orchids have temperature preferences, too.
 Not all orchids like to live in the same climate or habitat.
 When you bring an orchid indoors, you’ll need to recreate their primordial habitat within your home.
 Imagine if you place a cool-temperature orchid next to a warm-one and give both the same treatment.

 One, or both, will have a hard time growing.
 That’s why it’s fundamental to understand the different types of orchids and how they react to each temperature.

 Nighttime temperatures that are too low will produce blackened tips on the leaves.
 Flowers will wilt.